-It is best to talk to the seller and make arrangements for inspection and negotiation on a price.
-Then sleep on it for a night.
-This will give you time to make a clear decision on your next purchase.
+It is best to talk to the seller and arrange for inspection and negotiation on a price.
+Then, sleep on it for a night.
+This will give you time to decide on your next purchase.

 Always Research Common Problems

-When buying a used car, check forums and feel free to ask the community what they think of a particular model.
+When buying a used car, check forums and ask the community what they think of a particular model.
 Every car will have some issues, so don’t expect to find a perfect car.
 You want to avoid models that have major problems, especially related to the engine and transmission.

 Check the specific engine that you are looking to buy.
 One car model car comes in two or more engine sizes.
 For example, a VW Jetta could have a 1.8T or a 2.5-liter engine.
 The 1.8T may have some major issues, while the 2.5 liters may be the bulletproof engine you want to buy.